Reisorz/Reisorz/README.md

 ## 🌟 Featured Projects

+- [**Padel-microservices**](https://github.com/Reisorz/Padel-microservices): Padel-microservices is a microservices-based system designed to manage matches, users, and courts for padel games.
+The system allows users to create and manage padel matches, register players, and create courts through a set of RESTful services.
+Spring Security and JWT are in charge of authentication and authorization. *Technologies:* Java, Spring Boot, Spring Security, JWT, MySQL.

-- [**Expense-Tracker-API**](https://github.com/Reisorz/Expense-Tracker-API): API to store the expenses of diferent users in a DB, using JWT for authentication. *Technologies:* Java, Spring Boot, MySQL, JWT, TypeScript, Angular, HTML, CSS.
+- [**Expense-Tracker-API**](https://github.com/Reisorz/Expense-Tracker-API): API to store the expenses of diferent users in a DB, using JWT for authentication. *Technologies:* Java, Spring Boot, MySQL, Spring Security, JWT, TypeScript, Angular, HTML, CSS.

 - [**Markdown-Note-taking-App**](https://github.com/Reisorz/Markdown-Note-taking-App-Backend): Markdonw note taking app that lets users upload markdown files, check the grammar, save the note in DB, and render it in HTML. . *Technologies:* Java, Spring Boot, MySQL, TypeScript, Angular, HTML, CSS.

-- [**Weather-API**](https://github.com/Reisorz/Weather-API): Weather API wrapper service with Redis caching for efficient data retrieval. *Technologies:* Java, Spring Boot, Redis, HTML, CSS, Angular, TypeScript.

-- [**Blog-API**](https://github.com/Reisorz/Blog-API): API Rest with 2 related tables and basic CRUD. *Technologies:* Java, Spring Boot, MySQL, Angular, TypeScript, HTML, CSS.

-- [**BasicAuth**](https://github.com/Reisorz/BasicAuth): Register, login and logout with basic authentication. *Technologies:* Java, Spring Boot, MySQL, Basic Authentication, Angular, TypeScript, HTML, CSS.

 ## 📈 GitHub Statistics